gramlang/gram/CONTRIBUTING.md

 ## C++ style guide

-### Line length
+### Formatting

 Lines should not exceed 99 characters.

 **Motivation:** We don't want lines to grow without bound.
-The limit was chosen so that the code can be safely displayed on 100-column displays without wrapping.
+The limit, while somewhat arbitrary, was chosen so that the code can be safely displayed on 100-column displays without wrapping.

-### Indentation

 The unit for indentation is two spaces.